 Fixing the Broken Marriage Doesn't Seem Worth the Effort

 The emotional tone of most failed marriages isn't passionate outrage, but rather exhausted indifference.
-It's actually rare for a relationship to fall apart under sudden strain.
 Unhappy marriages are more likely to slowly dwindle over several months or years.

-It is possible to repair a marriage that has already suffered severe damage, but this requires work and commitment from both sides in order to effectively go about fixing a broken marriage.
+It is possible to repair a marriage or married life that has already suffered severe damage, but this requires work and commitment from both sides in order to effectively go about fixing a broken marriage.
 Once one or both partners feel that it just isn't worth the trouble to start fixing a broken marriage, their not willing to take any of the steps to fixing their marriage, and find that their marriage isn't worth saving, the marriage may feel like it is over, even if it doesn't result in a formal divorce or separation.

 Obstacles That Cannot Be Overcome And Will Lead To Divorce:

 - Physical Abuse: There is no excuse for physical violence or abuse.
 If one partner acknowledges that they are physically or mentally abusive and refuses to change or get help, then there is no hope for saving your marriage.
 The abused partner has no choice but to seek separation and/or divorce in order to protect themselves and the children (if there are any) from the abuser.
-For example, if you are married to someone with bipolar disorder, dangerous or aggressive behavior, or anger management issue, and you are constantly being subjected to physical abuse, then you need to move out, find a therapist to help you get over the experience and heal from the trauma.
-Abuse never gets better if the abuser refuses to get help.
-It will only escalate to violence that could end in someone losing their life.
-Psychologists warn that the most dangerous time for an abused partner in their relationship is the time when they actually move out and live elsewhere.
 Moving out has to be planned meticulously.
-Make sure you have enough money to live on, and you know where you will go.
 You need to take the bold step, with rescue plan put in place; tell a trusted friend or someone in your family what you are doing, and where they can reach you.
 For your own safety, try not to just disappear.